Hamsik2rang/Kepler/README.md

 ### Installation

-Currently, Kepler only supprot Windows. so you just need `*.sln` to open and build this project.
+Currently, Kepler only support Windows. so you just need `*.sln` to open and build this project.

 Solution file is included in this repository.